|Quick Facts: Chiropractors|

 |Work Experience in a Related Occupation||None|

-Chiropractors treat patients with health problems of the musculoskeletal system, which is made up of bones, muscles, ligaments, and tendons.
-They use spinal manipulation and other techniques to treat patients' ailments, such as back or neck pain.
+Chiropractors treat patients with health problems of the neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.
+They use spinal adjustments and manipulation, and other techniques to manage patients’ health concerns, such as back and neck pain.

 Most chiropractors work in a solo or group chiropractic practice.
 A large number are self-employed.

-Employment of chiropractors is expected to increase by 28 percent from 2010 to 2020, faster than the average for all occupations.
-People across all age groups are increasingly becoming interested in chiropractic care because it consists of nonsurgical methods of treatment.
+Employment of chiropractors is projected to grow 17 percent from 2014 to 2024, much faster than the average for all occupations.
+People across all age groups are increasingly becoming interested in alternative or complementary healthcare.
+Chiropractic care is appealing to patients because chiropractors use nonsurgical methods of treatment and do not prescribe drugs.

 Compare the job duties, education, job growth, and pay of chiropractors with similar occupations.